Storing Project Settings in Version Control

 It is recommended to store security data outside the VCS.
 The Project Settings | Versioned Settings | Configuration page has an option to store passwords, API tokens, and other secure settings outside of VCS.
 This option is enabled by default if versioned settings are enabled for a project for the first time, and not enabled for projects already storing their settings in the VCS.

-When you need to add a password into the versioned settings not via TeamCity UI (e.g. adding settings with Kotlin-based
+If you need to add a password into the versioned settings not via the TeamCity UI (for example, adding settings with Kotlin-based

 Implications of Storing Security Data in VCS